This was our friend Linda’s dilemma when it came to finding her granddaughter’s remedy. Hi Linda!

 Hi Elaine!
 It’s such an honor to be here at the fabulous Hpathy Golf Club and Grille on the French Riviera.

-Well, it’s not much of a golf club … but, then again, what is?
+It’s not much of a golf course, but, then again, what is?

 Don’t mention it!